apal21/Vue.js-VueRouter-multiple-subdomains/README.md

-# vue-subdomain
+# Handle multiple subdomains using VueRouter

-> A Vue.js project
+> A simple Vue.js project which can handle multiple subdomains in a single app using VueRouter.

 ## Build Setup